 Given by the Vilanova i la Geltrú’s City Council

-Given by the first edition of the IWater show
+Given by the 1st edition of the IWater show

 In 2016, up to September 30th 2017, contributions reached 3,6 million euros.
 Open Arms has total economic independence thanks to all the small contributions from private individuals.

 The remaining 4% comes from official organisations and local administrations.